 Your home is probably the largest investment you’ll make in your lifetime.
 As the stay-cation trend gains momentum, your home can be an oasis of relaxation and enjoyment where you create cherished memories with your family and friends.
-Homeowners are opting to add spa-like bathrooms, media rooms, and home offices to create their dream home.
+As hardscaping projects, homeowners are opting to add spa-like bathrooms, media rooms, and home offices to create their dream home.
 One area that has been gaining in popularity is moving that relaxation zone from inside the house, into the outdoors

 Here are a few tips to help you avoid common hardscaping mistakes and help you create a backyard transformation that you will love for many years to come.